pyOpenSci/pyopensci.github.io/_pages/python-packages.md

     overlay_image: images/header.jpg
     overlay_filter: 0.6
 intro:
-    - excerpt: "Below you will find a list of scientific Python packages that have been accepted into the pyOpenSci ecosystem through the open peer review process."
+    - excerpt: "The scientific Python packages below have been accepted into the pyOpenSci ecosystem through our [open peer review process](/about-peer-review/)."
 toc: false
 classes: wide
 redirect_from: